phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

 The @copyright tag defines who holds the copyright over the "Structural Element".
-The copyright indicates with this tag applies to the "Structural Element" to which it applies and all child elements unless otherwise noted.
+The copyright indicated with this tag applies to the "Structural Element" to which it applies and all child elements unless otherwise noted.

 The format of the description if governed by the coding standard of each